Iain Halliday

 You can change your preferences at any time by clicking the unsubscribe link in the footer of any email you receive from us, or by contacting us at clerks@themis-advocates.co.uk.

-5:15 – Drinks and Canapes for which all attendees are invited.
+1700 hrs – Drinks & Canapés to which all attendees are invited